All Products

 PRIMARY KEY(`id`)

-COMMENT 'OLAP'
+COMMENT "OLAP"

 DISTRIBUTED BY HASH(`id`);

-Step 4: Read from and write to StarRocks using Serverless Spark
+Step 4: Read from and write to StarRocks

-Method 1: Use SQL sessions and Notebook sessions
+Method 1: SQL and Notebook sessions

 For more information about session types, see Session Manager.

-SQL sessions
+SQL session

 1. Create an SQL session.
 For more information, see Manage SQL sessions.

-When you create the session, select an engine version that matches your Spark Connector version.
-For Network Connection, select the network connection that you created in the previous step.
-In the Spark Configuration section, add the following parameter to load the Spark Connector.
+When creating a session, select the engine version that corresponds to the Spark Connector version, select the network connection created in the previous step in Network Connection, and add the following parameters in Spark Configuration to load the Spark Connector.

 spark.emr.serverless.user.defined.jars oss://<bucketname>/path/connector.jar